gnp-x/cyberelia_guide/src/content/docs/commands/fight.md

 #### [required] location

--   storyNET
-    -   This area is dedicated to progressing the story experienced when running `/cyberelia`.
-While some story progression may happen in other areas, this is the main area.
 - HoloArena
 - Scrapyard

 #### (optional) hack

 These are modifiers that affect the circumstances of a fight.
 Each use of a modifier requires one hacking point in order to be used in a fight.

 - data_corruption
   - Provides a chance to kill the enemy during the beginning of the player's turn.
 - algorithmic_steps
   - Provides a chance on making the enemy miss on its next attack.
 - hack_n_slash
   - Provides a flat damage multiplier for each player attack.

 :::tip
 Investment of analysis points increases the effectiveness of each modifier.
+In fact, they're so helpful that if you try to run a modifier with no analysis point investment, we disable the modifier from running in that fight so you don't waste a hacking point on it.
 :::

 ### **player**